b-rbmp/weatherlogger-front/README.md

 + [Live Demo](#demo)

 ## About <a name = "about"></a>
-Frontend implementation of a meteorological mini-stations for the VII Integrated Laboratory course at the Federal University of Bahia.
+Frontend implementation of a meteorological mini-stations project for the VII Integrated Laboratory course at the Federal University of Bahia.

 Implemented using React + MUI